 The best Kindle Oasis (2019) deals

 The Kindle Oasis is the most expensive of the lineup, starting at $250.
 The device comes in two storage configurations, 8GB or 32GB, and like the other models, you can get it with or without ads on the lock screen.

 The 2019 Kindle Oasis looks very similar to the previous model.
 It retains its waterproof 7-inch 300ppi E Ink display and supports Audible audiobooks via Bluetooth.
 However, unlike previous models, it can adjust the color temperature to a yellow-toned display, making it easier to read at night.

 In the past, we’ve seen the 8GB Kindle Oasis drop to as low as $174.99, which remains the lowest price to date for the standalone configuration.
-Unfortunately, however, the ad-supported Oasis is currently only available at Amazon and Best Buy starting at $249.99, its usual asking price.
+Unfortunately, the ad-supported Oasis is only retailing at Amazon and Best Buy right now starting at $249.99.
 If you prefer the model without ads, you can pick it up on Amazon for $269.99 with three months of Kindle Unlimited.
 Lastly, if you need additional storage, the 32GB model is available on Amazon with ads for $279.99 or for $299.99 without.

 Amazon’s premium e-reader includes a warmer display, making it easier to read at night or in various lighting conditions.
 It’s also IPX8 waterproof, like the Kindle Paperwhite.